devfort/boxes/README.md

 ----

 - Work out how to install Chef on a fort (in lieu of vagrant-omnibus)
 - Auto-upload builds using Travis?
+(See https://gist.github.com/mheffner/3828710)